Product Registration in Dubai (2026): Steps, Cost, and Requirements

 The timeline typically ranges from 2 to 6 weeks, depending on the product category, completeness of documentation, and whether testing is required.

-Can a foreign company register a product without a UAE entity?
+Can a foreign company complete this without a UAE entity?

-No. A local importer, distributor, or licensed entity is required to act as the official representative during the registration process.
+No. A local importer, distributor, or licenced entity is required to act as the official representative during the registration process.

 Do all products require lab testing?